Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Difference between and

-Then, in $S$: \begin{itemize} \item The complement of the word problem on $S$ can be enumerated from an enumeration of the word problem on $S$. \item The function $g_1$ can be computed from an enumeration of the word problem on $S$. \item The word problem on $S$ can be enumerated from both the complement of the word problem on $S$ and any bound $t$ on $g_1$.
-Indeed $w = 1$ iff there exists a generator $a$ s.t. all products of less than $t(w)$ terms of the form $hwh^{-1}$, where each $h$ is the product of less than $t(w)$ generators, are different from $a$. \end{itemize}
+Then, in $S$: \begin{itemize} \item The complement of the word problem on $S$ can be enumerated from an enumeration of the word problem on $S$. \item The function $g$ can be computed from an enumeration of the word problem on $S$. \item The word problem on $S$ can be enumerated from both the complement of the word problem on $S$ and any bound $t$ on $g$.
+Indeed $w = 1$ iff there exists a generator $a$ s.t. all products of less than $t(|w|)$ terms of the form $hwh^{-1}$, where each $h$ is the product of less than $t(|w|)$ generators, are different from $a$. \end{itemize} This new function $g$ is therefore an equivalent of the quasi-periodicity function for subshifts.